AnthonyBloomer/ezflix/README.rst

 ezflix
 ======

-Command line utility that allows you to search for TV shows and movie torrents and stream using Peerflix automatically.
+Command line utility that allows you to search for TV and movie torrents and stream using Peerflix automatically.

 Install